Why Your New Appliance Will Not Be Repaired (Issues / Problems)

 He has a point.

-Servicers also have to pay for workman's comp and insurance against damage.
+Servicers must also pay for workers' compensation, auto insurance, and liability insurance against damage.

-Not to mention, $95 is all manufacturers typically pay whether you repair it the first time or the 6th, even if it is a manufacturing defect.
+Not to mention, $95 is all manufacturers typically pay, whether you repair it the first time or the sixth, even if it is a manufacturing defect.

 Thus, most retailers have exited the service business.

-For example, there are five Bosch techs and two Miele techs in all of New England.
+For example, there are about five Bosch technicians and two Miele technicians in New England.

-We have 35 very busy techs just in Metro Boston.
+We have 30-35 very busy technicians just in Metro Boston.

-Service is a huge part of any appliance store, whether they embrace it with techs or have operators finding service agents for you.
+Service is a huge part of any appliance store, whether they embrace it with technicians or have operators finding service agents for you.

 The appliances are also becoming way more complicated.
 This is a video I shot of a tech replacing a light bulb ten years ago: